This website uses cookies

 The following three tactics are often deployed for image optimization on WooCommerce stores.

 • Base64: This technique is as old as the Web.
 It allows you to reduce the number of requests to the server and display images instantly.
-Be careful not to abuse Base64 and use it on small images, because this can affect the size of your product pages.
+Be careful not to abuse Base64 and use it on small images because this can affect the size of your product pages.

-• Inline SVG: The inline SVG offers all the advantages of Base64 encoding, but none of the disadvantages.
+• Inline SVG: The inline SVG offers all the advantages of Base64 encoding but none of the disadvantages.
 Beware, inline SVGs are not supported on older versions of popular browsers.

-• Sprites: The Sprite CSS is also a very old technique of optimizing the display.
+• Sprites: The Sprite CSS is also a very old technique for optimizing the display.
 When you develop your WooCommerce theme, it may be beneficial to group most of your small images into one.

 Note that if your store is on HTTP/2, the above three tactics will be counterproductive.